turing-complete/temperature/README.md

 # Temperature [![Build Status][travis-img]][travis-url]

-The repository hosts two packages:
+The repository hosts the following packages:

 * [analytic](analytic) and
 * [numeric](numeric).

-## Contributing
+## Contribution

 1. Fork the project.
 2. Implement your idea.